 A LEVELS AND THE PRE U

+All pupils start with a choice of four subjects made up of the available Pre-U and A level subjects.
 The choice of subjects to be taken in Year 12 should be determined by two factors: the pupil’s academic potential to succeed and enthusiasm to study that subject.
 If both of these are present it is entirely possible for pupils to do well in that subject.
 If either is absent it is unlikely that pupils will enjoy the course or make a success of it.
 We believe that academic potential is well measured by high grades at GCSE and therefore we hope that pupils will have achieved an A or A* grade in subjects taken at GCSE which are to be continued at A level.
-In the case of the subjects where it has not been possible to take a GCSE in the subject, other conditions apply: for instance, if pupils opt for the Economics course, pupils would be expected to have an A grade in Maths.
-Please note, if pupils opt for a subject and do not get at least an A grade in it at GCSE, we may ask pupils to reconsider their A level choices.
+In the case of the subjects where it has not been possible to take a GCSE in the subject, we expect an A grade in a related subject.
+For instance, if a pupil opts for the Economics course, we would expect them to have an A grade in Maths to take it at A level.
+Please note, if pupils opt for a subject and do not get at least an A grade in it at GCSE, we may ask them to reconsider their A level choices.